 Board of Trustees of the College proposed a merger with Boston University.

 March 5th was the date of the last graduating class of the New England Female Medical College.

 Legislative authorization of the merger whereby both institutions signed enabling act.

 March 4th was the date of the first graduating class of Boston University School of Medicine.

 Home Medical Care Program established.
 It is believed to be the oldest in America, a forerunner of the Community Medicine trend.

-Massachusetts Homoeopathic Hospital opened the center building with 40 beds.
+Massachusetts Homoeopathic Hospital opened the center building (later the Talbot Building) with 40 beds.

 Two optional four year courses were offered to allow more in depth work.
 Thus the Bachelor of Medicine and Bachelor Surgery degrees were to be awarded at the end of the third year for those going on to the fourth year of study.

 The Mass.
 Homoeopathic Hospital was enlarged to include a surgical wing, a cottage ward for infectious diseases, boiler house and laundry, thus increasing bed capacity to 75.